Get a reusable advent calendar

 Christmas tree – real or fake?

 If you have a garden you can buy a pot grown tree, and look after it all year round, and then bring it back inside next holiday season.
+Remember that it will grow each year so make sure you still have enough room for it!

 If you’re not particularly green fingered, or don’t have the space, some tree farms will do this for you – you can ‘rent’ a tree instead of buying one and disposing of it yourself.